 - Machine learning libraries, such as the SMILE library

-- Using a node to annotate data sent from another node
+- Using a data product to annotate data sent from another data product

-- Using a node to monitor analysis apps usage by other nodes
+- Using a data product to monitor analysis apps usage by other data products